-•with_mean (bool, optional) - If True, the component will be blended with the mean vector before being returned.
-If not, the component is returned on it's own.

-•scale (float, optional) - A scale factor that should be applied to the component.
+- •index (int) The component that is to be returned - •with_mean (bool, optional) If True, the component will be blended with the mean vector before being returned.
+If not, the component is returned on it's own. - •scale (float, optional) A scale factor that should be applied to the component.
 Only valid in the case where with_mean == True.
-See component vector() for how this scale factor is interpreted.
+See component_vector() for how this scale factor is interpreted.

-Returnscomponent (type(self.template_instance)) - The requested component instance.
+Returnscomponent (type(self.template instance)) - The requested component instance.

-component_vector(args, kwargs)
+component_vector (args, kwargs)

-A particular component of the model, in vectorized form.
+A particular component of the model.